 The internships can be full time or half time.
 Intern responsibilities include research and administrative assistance for current projects related to Turkish foreign policy and US-Turkey relations.

-Specific duties include assistance with web-based research, data gathering and analysis, conducting literature review, writing research papers, public event planning and follow up.
+Specific duties include assistance with research, data gathering and analysis, conducting literature review, writing research papers, public event planning among others.

 Successful applicants are generally undergraduate and graduate students with a demonstrated interest in political science, international relations, public administration, sociology, anthropology, journalism or mass communications.